rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 As you should remember, failures accumulate and don't force the scope to shut down.

-Last but not least, if the policy hasn't called the `shutdown` method and the execution of the scope is completed, the `shutdown` method is called by the `close` method:
+Last but not least, if the policy hasn't called the `shutdown` before the scope's execution completion, the `shutdown` method is called by the `close` method:

 ```java
 // Java SDK